HackTricks-wiki/hacktricks/reversing/cryptographic-algorithms/README.md

 #### CryptAcquireContext

-&#x20;The **CryptAcquireContext** function is used to acquire a handle to a particular key container within a particular cryptographic service provider (CSP). **This returned handle is used in calls to CryptoAPI** functions that use the selected CSP.
+The **CryptAcquireContext** function is used to acquire a handle to a particular key container within a particular cryptographic service provider (CSP). **This returned handle is used in calls to CryptoAPI** functions that use the selected CSP.

 #### CryptCreateHash